freeskylier/lier/Get-Involved.md

 ### <a name="donating"></a> Donate

-Lantern also welcomes donations through our [Indiegogo campaign](https://www.indiegogo.com/projects/fund-internet-freedom-with-lantern/x/204580) You can pledge a one-time or monthly donation to sponsor a Lantern cloud proxy, which provides an additional high-capacity internet connection to the network 24 hours a day.
+Lantern also welcomes donations through our [Indiegogo campaign](https://www.indiegogo.com/projects/fund-internet-freedom-with-lantern/x/204580)

 Alternatively, if there is some feature or bugfix you'd like to see in the next version of Lantern, you can sponsor its development.